hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Record Types as Embeddables

-Record type support is a significant addition in Jakarta EE 11.
+Java record type support is a significant addition in Jakarta EE 11.
 With Jakarta Persistence 3.2, Java records are now fully supported and can be used as `@Embeddable` types.
 For more details, please refer to the dedicated [Java Record Support in Jakarta EE 11](./record.md) document.

 ## API Enhancements

+There are several small developer-oreinted improvements added in the `EntityManager` and `Query`, which will promote the development productivity.

 ### Programmatic Configuration

 Before version 3.2, in a Java SE environment, creating an `EntityManagerFactory` required a *persistence.xml* file placed in the `src/main/resources/META-INF` directory of your project.